 Freelance (science) journalist

 The master does not directly prepare you for becoming a (science) journalist, as more popular forms of writing is usually required for these positions.
 However, with some additional training in writing, several alumni's have positions in this area.
 The master does indirectly prepare you for for this position, as you acquire skills like: reviewing the literature, being able to judge the quality of studies, performing small experiments and academic writing.
+See the alumni testimonials for more information on how the master prepared Marieke for her position as freelance (science) journalist.

 Working Within (applied) universities